Forex Journal: May 2019 Review

 |Date & Time||31/5/19 9:30 AM|

-My final trade for the week.
+My second-last trade for the week.
 When I began my top-down analysis for the day on Friday I noticed this move on EUR/JPY.

 We had just failed to break and close past the red zone which marked previous support in trend on the 1HR and 4HR timeframes.